-After you log in to HackerOne, you’ll be met with the Pentest Overview page where you can view all information related to your pentest.
+After you log in to HackerOne and navigate to your pentest program, you’ll be met with the Pentest Dashboard page where you can view all information related to your pentest.

-The Overview page enables you to view the:
+The Pentest Dashboard enables you to view the:

 - Number of vulnerability reports by severity and status.

 - Members that comprise your pentest team.
 Your team includes the pentesters as well as your HackerOne customer success manager.
 As most communication between you and the team happens through Slack, there’s a link that’ll lead you to join the Slack workspace for your pentest.

 - Assets that make up your pentest scope.
 Each asset is linked to its own testing checklist.
 You can also see the number of vulnerability reports associated with each asset as well as the state and severity.

 - Progression status of your pentest.
 There are 4 progress phases to your pentest.
 They are:

 |Scoping||Assets are added to the scope of your pentest and you can set the dates of your testing period.|